What is Retirement Annuity: Should You Buy it?

 Second, how much you’re saving as you prepare for retirement: Annuities are generally more suitable for older people than younger.

-If you haven’t yet reached your 45th birthday,
+If you haven’t yet reached your 45th birthday, there’s probably better places for you to stash your cash.

 But if you’re 45 or older -- and you’re already saving the legal maximums for your age in a 401(k) and IRA -- it’s time to look at some alternatives, including annuities.